Skip to main content

 Patient stories

-I am one of the 1 to 2 percent of the Swiss population who suffer from a severe form of the so-called Restless Legs Syndrome (RLS).
+I belong to the 1 to 2 percent of the Swiss population who suffer from a severe form of restless legs syndrome (RLS).
 It all started when I was in my forties.
-My legs began to twitch more and more often for no apparent reason.
-The symptoms increased throughout the day – on the train, at work or when falling asleep.
+My legs began to twitch more and more frequently for no apparent reason.
+The symptoms worsened throughout the day—on the train, at work, or while falling asleep.
 I woke up more and more often at night, plagued by uncontrollable spasms.
-The only thing that helped was to “roam around” the apartment.
-The spasms then stopped immediately.
-But as soon as I lay down, the drama started all over again.
-A vicious circle began: I found myself nodding off at work more and more often during the day because of the sleep deprivation.
-And at the same time the nighttime twitching attacks became more and more severe.
-Finally I went to the family doctor and he immediately ordered me to have a sleep laboratory test.
-My condition then had a name: Restless Legs Syndrome.
+The only thing that helped was pacing around the apartment.
+The spasms would stop immediately.
+But as soon as I lay down, the whole thing started again.
+A vicious cycle began: During the day, I was increasingly nodding off at work due to sleep deprivation.
+And at the same time, the nighttime twitching attacks became more and more intense.
+Finally, I went to my family doctor, who immediately ordered an evaluation in a sleep lab.
+Afterward, my condition had a name: Restless Legs Syndrome.

-Because RLS is poorly researched and there are no suitable medications for the disease, the neurologist prescribed me a Parkinson's medication.
-This is common with RLS.
-Madopar® is the name of the drug with the active ingredient L-Dopa (Levadopa).
-The drug helped me tolerate RLS better.
-The disadvantage: I can't take too much, otherwise the effect will be reversed and I'll become even more fidgety.
-After a few years, the time had come: L-Dopa was no longer effective.
-An odyssey began during which I tried numerous other Parkinson's medications, neuroleptics (sedatives) and higher doses of opiates.
-None of the medications helped in the long term.
+Because RLS is poorly understood and there are no suitable medications for the condition, my neurologist prescribed a Parkinson's medication.
+This is common practice for RLS.
+The medication is called Madopar® and contains the active ingredient L-Dopa (levadopa).
+The drug helped me to better tolerate my RLS.
+The drawback: I can't take too much, otherwise the effect reverses and I become even more restless.
+After a few years, it reached a point where L-Dopa was barely effective anymore.
+An odyssey began during which I tried numerous other Parkinson's medications, neuroleptics (tranquilizers), and even higher doses of opiates.
+None of the medications provided lasting relief.

-I discovered the positive effects of cannabis on my symptoms by chance when a joint was doing the rounds among friends.
-I pulled a few times and then slept like a log.
-From then on, I always helped with cannabis if my medication didn't work.
-And I'll even go so far as to say that it saved me from committing suicide - like my grandfather did.
-He also presumably suffered from RLS and was therefore forced into psychiatric care several times.
+I discovered the positive effects of cannabis on my symptoms by chance when a joint was being passed around among my friends.
+I took a few puffs and then slept like a log.
+From then on, I always used cannabis to help when my medication wasn't working.
+And I'd even go so far as to say that it prevented me from committing suicide—as my grandfather had done.
+He also presumably suffered from RLS and was therefore involuntarily committed to a psychiatric hospital several times.
 I'd rather not imagine what they did to him there, from tying him to the bed to giving him electric shocks.

-For those affected by RLS, having to sit still can be a source of great distress, depending on the condition and time of day.
-It also required a lot of energy for me to work normally.
-Endless meetings in the late afternoon were particularly bad.
-Because then my symptoms increased and continue to increase today.
-For fear of being labeled as “sick” and no longer productive, I hid my illness at work for years.
-I persevered for more than 15 years and was also treated psychologically because the situation put a lot of strain on me.
-It was only at the end of my professional career that I “came out”.
-At the age of 60, I took early retirement.
-Since then, I have been able to cope better with the illness: I go running, cycling or swimming when the twitches start in the afternoon.
-This helps a lot as long as I don't overdo it.
-Because when I overexert myself, the opposite happens - I can't sleep at night.
+For people with RLS, having to sit still can be extremely painful, depending on how they feel and the time of day.
+It took a lot of energy for me to work normally.
+Endless meetings in the late afternoon were particularly bad, because that's when my symptoms worsened, and they still do today.
+For years, I kept my condition a secret at work, fearing I would be labeled "ill" and no longer productive.
+I persevered for over 15 years and even sought psychological treatment because the situation was so stressful.
+Only at the very end of my career did I finally disclose my condition.
+At 60, I took early retirement.
+Since then, I've been able to manage the condition better: I go running, cycling, or swimming when the twitching starts in the afternoon.
+This helps a lot, as long as I don't overdo it.
+Because if I overexert myself, the opposite happens – I can't sleep at night.

-Since the Parkinson's medication (L-Dopa) only helps me to a limited extent and I initially didn't want to have to rely on "illegal" cannabis, my doctor got me a special permit from the BAG.
-I then tried legal cannabis tinctures, and later the approved cannabis spray Sativex.
-Because of the high costs of 1,500 to 3,000 francs per month, both of them only caused me trouble with the health insurance company.
-I had to complain all the way up to the health insurance company boss so that the insurance company finally covered the cost of the medication “as a gesture of goodwill”.
-In addition, the tinctures did little to combat my twitches.
+Since my Parkinson's medication (L-Dopa) only provides limited relief and I initially didn't want to rely on "illegal" cannabis, my doctor obtained a special permit from the Federal Office of Public Health (FOPH).
+Following this, I tried legal cannabis tinctures and later the approved cannabis spray Sativex.
+Both, due to their high cost of 1,500 to 3,000 Swiss francs per month, only caused me problems with my health insurance.
+I had to appeal all the way to the head of the insurance company before they finally agreed to cover the costs of the medication "as a gesture of goodwill."
+Furthermore, the tinctures offered little relief from my twitching.

-Since this negative experience, I have only treated myself with cannabis flowers - alongside my Parkinson's medication L-Dopa.
-I have to get my cannabis on the black market.
-I don't like that.
-My wish is therefore that the legislation changes to benefit those affected like me.
-That it will finally be legal for us to grow or buy and consume cannabis - even with the active ingredient THC - for therapeutic purposes.
-That would take a lot of additional pressure off my shoulders and those of other people affected.
+Since that negative experience, I've been using cannabis flowers for therapy – alongside my Parkinson's medication, L-Dopa.
+I have to obtain my cannabis on the black market, which I'm not happy about.
+Therefore, my wish is that the legislation changes to benefit people like me.
+That it finally becomes legal for us to grow or buy and consume cannabis – including the active ingredient THC – for therapeutic purposes.
+That would take a huge weight off my shoulders and the shoulders of other affected individuals.

 • RLS is the second most common neurological disease (up to 10%) in the population.